 What Is a Git Wiki?

-A Git wiki stores documents and their associated change history in a Git repo.
+A Git wiki stores documents and their associated change history in a Git repo for Git development.
 This allows teams members to:

 - Contribute to the project.